viacheslave/grpc-connectivity-k8s/README.md

 # Sample GRPC service and client for connectivity testing in Kubernetes

+## Purpose

+To test gRPC client-server connectivity in Kubernetes clusters.

 ## Functionality

 Built from Microsoft Greeter examples.
+.NET Core 3.1.

 ## Usage